ElrieM/blacksheep/README.md

 #### Site Visitor Goals

   1. As a Site Visitor, I want to easily navigate the website's pages from the header and footer.
-  2. As a Site Visitor, I want to be able to browse through examples of previously completed work.
+  2. As a Site Visitor, I want to be able to browse through available products.
-  3. As a Site Visitor, I want to be able to search through images to select for my designs.
+  3. As a Site Visitor, I want to be able to upload and move images for my designs.
-  4. As a Site Visitor, I want to be able add my designs to a template for visual confirmation.
+  4. As a Site Visitor, I want to be able to view my past orders.
-  5. As a Site Visitor, I want to be able to track the status of my orders.
+  5. As a Site Visitor, I want to be able to edit my contact details.
-  6. As a Site Visitor, I want to be able to edit my contact details.
+  6. As a Site Visitor, I want to be able to pay for my order securely.
-  7. As a Site Visitor, I want to be able to contact site owners.
+  7. As a Site Visitor, I want to be able to add products to and edit contents of my shopping cart.
+  8. As a Site Visitor, I want to be able to search through products.
+  9. As a Site Visitor, I want to be able to filter products by category, price and name.

 #### Site Owner Goals

-  8. As the Site Owner, I want to make it easy and convenient for users to send suggestions for improvement or bug reports to a dedicated mailbox, thereby improving the chances of them returning.
-  9. As the Site Owner, I want to restrict content uploads to registered users.
+  10. As the Site Owner, I want to restrict content uploads to registered users.
-  10. As the Site Owner, I want to view a record of orders in various states.
+  11. As the Site Owner, I want to view a record of orders in various states.
+  12. As the Site Owner, I want to be able to easily add or edit design templates and details.
-  11. As the Site Owner, I want to be able to easily add new images or fonts.
+  13. As the Site Owner, I want to be able to easily add or edit products and details.

 ## 1.3 Structure Plane